IDMNYU/sound-studio-s2025/README.md

   - Next week, make a composition using someone else's drum kit
 - One-finger composition (compose a piece that you play with just a single finger, using the track pad on your laptop)
 - Guitar (even if you can't play guitar, get into the sound lab, connect a guitar to some interface, and start layering)
+- Game controller composition
+- Video game sound design (maybe a "mario" clone that runs in the browser?)
+- Live performance with arduino and just one sensor
+- Contact mic performance
+- Spatialized composition